 Olivia may be young, but she’s already a star in her own right.
-She runs a YouTube channel with almost 2 million subscribers as of August 2020; over on Instagram, she can boost 1.4 million followers.
+She runs a YouTube channel with over 2 million subscribers as of December 2020; on Instagram, she basts 1.2 million followers.
 Beauty and fashion seem to be her main topics of discussion, and she had a deal as an influencer with Sephora.
 However, just two days after news broke that her mother, among other celebrities, had been indicted as part of a college admissions scam, the company decided to end its partnership with Olivia Jade, “effective immediately.”

 What Did Olivia’s Parents Allegedly Do?

 Lori, 56, was indicted on March 12, 2019, and an arrest warrant was granted for her on March 11 for “conspiracy to commit mail fraud and honest services mail fraud.”
 Lori and her husband, Mossimo, 57, allegedly “agreed to pay bribes totaling 500,000 in exchange for having their two daughters [Isabella and Olivia] designated as recruits to the USC crew team — despite the fact that they did not participate in crew — thereby facilitating their admission to USC.”

 Where Does Olivia Jade Go to College?

 Well, she was accepted to and attended the University of Southern California.
 However, she’s no longer there.
 During an interview with Jada Pinkett Smith on the Red Table Talk in December 2020, the brunette babe revealed she quit school after news of the scandal broke.

 “I just remember feeling embarrassed, ashamed and getting the hell home,” she recalled during the chat, adding that she “never went back.”